 Summary – Potential Positive Effects Of Agriculture On Society, Human Health, The Economy & The Environment

 Contributes to food production, and also the agricultural production of other products and materials like fibres, raw materials like wood, and more

 Can also be a way of utilizing land as a resource

-Food products obviously provide humans with the nutrition needed to live or stay healthy, and some agricultural food products make up majority of the world’s food, protein and energy supply and intake
+Agricultural food products obviously provide humans with the nutrition needed to live or stay healthy, and some agricultural food products make up majority of the world’s food, protein and energy supply and intake

 Fibre products provide us with products such as clothing, which are essential for warmth, protection, and other basic/essential human needs

 Raw materials like wood (from plantation forests) also obviously contribute to shelter (essential for warmth, safety, etc)

 Biofuels contribute to transport and other activities where energy is needed

 Agriculture can contribute to the overall economy of a country, as well as provide employment, incomes, and sometimes entire livelihoods